What is Software Assurance? Mistakes to avoid

 What are you losing in addition to the right to upgrade?

-Well, firstly, License Mobility in Server Farms.
-Without it, you may as well shut down your VMware, Hyper-V, Nutanix clusters.
+Well, firstly, License Mobility in Server Farms and Flexible Virtualisation.
+Without Software Assurance, you may have to shut down your VMware, Hyper-V, and Nutanix clusters.

-Your only ways out of this misery are acquiring subscription licenses or re-purchasing perpetual licenses with Software Assurance.
+Your only way out of this misery is to acquire subscription licenses or re-purchase perpetual licenses with Software Assurance.

 What are the other things you get through SA?
-License Mobility through Software Assurance.
+License Mobility through Software Assurance and Flexible Virtualization.

 The default payment option for additional software is pay-as-you-go (or pay-as-you-use).
 However, there is also an option to use your existing licences ("Bring-your-own-license", BYOL), which is often less expensive in the long run.
 That option is only available to you when your licenses have License Mobility through Software Assurance or Flexible Virtualization (subject to their own terms, conditions and limitations).

 Now, imagine if your Software Assurance lapses.
 What are you going to do then?